 Funds collected through the assessment of the Estrella and Laveen Storm Drainage Impact Fees will be spent on new projects specified in prior sections and listed below.
 In both the cases of Estrella and Laveen, the anticipated collection of funds will be less than that required to design and construct the facilities listed, probably requiring the borrowing of funds from other sources to initiate some of the projects that would take place later in the planning period (2020-29).
-In the case of Laveen, anticipated fee revenue collection is almost enough to cover facility costs, while in the case of Estrella, some sort of borrowing would almost be certain to cover the cost of one of the two large projects planned.
 However, faster rates of development could result in more revenue being collected, with no borrowing being required, and slower rates of development could result in either more borrowing or delays in the construction of necessary projects.